 Beluga sturgeon are famous for their size, as well as their eggs (sold as caviar).
 The beluga sturgeon rivals the size of the ocean sunfish (Mola mola) as the heaviest bony fish and is the second longest bony fish behind the giant oarfish.
 Outside of the largest recorded individual (caught in Volga estuary), beluga sturgeon can regularly grow between 4 and 11 feet and weigh 42-529 lbs.
 These fish are sexually dimorphic, with the females being about 20% larger than the males, on average.

 The primary reason that beluga sturgeon don’t reach the size that they once did is because of high levels of fishing.
-Belugas grow through their entire lives and can live to over 100, allowing them to reach massive sizes.
+Belugas grow throughout their entire lives and can live to over 100, allowing them to reach massive sizes.

 What makes the beluga sturgeon special?